osm-search/Nominatim/docs/admin/Migration.md

 `./utils/query.php` no longer exists in its old form. `nominatim search` provides a replacement but returns different output.

+### Switch to normalized house numbers

+The housenumber column in the placex table uses now normalized version.
+The automatic migration step will convert the column but this may take a very long time.
+It is advisable to take the machine offline while doing that.

 ## 3.5.0 -> 3.6.0